Engin-Boot/capture-behavior-of-a-visit-counter-srivatsav1998/needs-tech.md

   When there is server a restart due to technical issue

-  Then the latest visit-counter is recovered from the auto-backup
+  Then we recover the latest visit-counter from the auto-backup

 Scenario: Reconcile counts if the sensor is offline for a while